AnyNav: Visual Neuro-Symbolic Friction Learning for Off-road Navigation: Physics-Informed Navigation System

-Building on the predicted friction, we can now integrate this knowledge into a physics-infused planning system.
-By understanding this important terrain property, the planner can make informed decisions about both route selection and speed planning, taking into account the physical interactions between the vehicle and its environment.
-For example, a ``smart'' planner may prefer high-friction areas to facilitate hill climbing and slow down when navigating low-friction areas to ensure stable steering.
-This approach enables more adaptive and responsive route and speed planning, tailored to specific terrain conditions.
-Additionally, as an interpretable white-box system, it offers generalizability across diverse environments, with predictable and deterministic behavior that enhances reliability in real-world applications.
-We next present the design of this physics-infused planning system, including the map structure in \sref{sec:nav_map}, the path planner in \sref{sec:path_planner}, and the speed planner in \sref{sec:speed_planner}.
+\bl{Our physics-informed navigation system builds on the capability of friction estimation.
+By understanding this important terrain property, the system can make informed decisions about both route selection and speed planning, taking into account the physical terrain-vehicle interactions.} For example, a ``smart'' navigator may prefer high-friction areas to facilitate hill climbing and slow down when navigating low-friction areas to ensure stable steering. \bl{The system can operate on a prebuilt global map constructed from drone scans or previous vehicle traversals, or use onboard sensors to build a real-time physical map of a new environment for navigation.} We next present the design of this physics-informed navigation system, including the system architecture in \sref{sec:navigation_overview}, the mapping system in \sref{sec:nav_map}, the path planner in \sref{sec:path_planner}, and the speed planner in \sref{sec:speed_planner}.